stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

     .submitAndWait(graphics);
 ```

-The texture is then transitioned again ready for use by the sampler:
+The texture is then transitioned again ready to be used by the sampler:

 ```java
 new Barrier.Builder()